Peilin-D/Texture-Synthesis/README.md

        Then, in your terminal window, you should type:
        `python serial_driver.py ../textures/input_texture.jpg output 15 200 200`

 2. Run the parallelized version of code:
+**For the parallel version, currrently we could only guarantee the correctness of generating sqaure images, so only specify one parameter on size of generated image**
     1. Download "Parallel_driver.py" and "filling pixels.cl" to a local directory
     2. Open terminal and cd to the directory containing the files you just downloaded
     3. In the terminal, call python to run the "parallelized_driver.py" with arguments usage outlined below: